Woman’s Biggest Husband Is The Moon

 I can’t sleep.
 I press my face into the skin of the pillow, as if pressing it hard enough would break me into the next world.
 My thoughts aren’t thoughts any more, each image is a link to another image.
 Ships.
 Sails.
 Destiny.
 My father’s wrist watch, wearing it.
 Inheritances of manhood.
 Initiation.
 Scars.
 A shoplifter I watched at work, dropping steaks into her coat.
-A door that opens behind me, just behind my bedroom.
+A door that opens behind me.
 Horrorism.
 Chemsex.
 Being held.
 Holding something until it comes apart, all around me.

 Can I toss for it?
 That might help.
-(The problem with condemning porn is that it abandons men to a hollow memoire of exes, pat narrative on colleagues, nomadic threesomes with surly flat white creators.
+(The problem with condemning porn is that it abandons men to a hollow memoire of exes, colleagues, a nomadic threesome with some surly flat white creator.
 Even in your dreams, no-one believes it.
-The afterburn is lonely, the real world surreal.
-And some men, I imagine, don’t have the directorship.)
+The afterburn is lonely, the real world surreal.)
 When does Marta happen?
 I should be conserving.

 Power, I have consciously dreamt of.
 And anyone who dreams of power during do-it-yourself needs a word with themselves.

 Marta’s face, when the webcam eventually finds her, is precisely as the photo album suggested.
 Defined where mine is weak, soft where mine is too strong.
 She’s more casual now, in a beaten sweatshirt, tapping keys in a light-filled, bare-looking kitchen.
 Philosophy grad.
 Artist.
 I thought we’d be a good blend.

 Vivien says something in Slovene, and she replies, beginning to smile as two and a half faces fill her screen.